mahmoud/words/drafts/myths_of_enterprise_python.md

-# Python Myth Busting
+# 10 Myths of Enterprise Python

+TODO: tone? personal introduction?

+A list of the most common concerns I have had to address over the years of building Python support at PayPal, and now eBay.

+Python has enjoyed many years of grassroots usage and support from developers across eBay, with PayPal's history of Python usage extending back to the year 2000.
+Today, Python is used for over 50 projects across eBay Inc., including:

+ * Features and products, such as eBay Now
+ * Operations and infrastructure, vis a vis OpenStack
+ * Mid-tier services and applications, like the one used to set PayPal's prices
+ * Monitoring agents and interfaces
+ * Too many developer tools to count

-## 1. Python is interpreted
+## 1. Python is not compiled

-While Python does not require a separate compiler toolchain like C++, it is in fact compiled to bytecode, much like Java and many other compiled languages.
+While not requiring a separate compiler toolchain like C++, Python is in fact compiled to bytecode, much like Java and many other compiled languages.
 Further compilation steps, if any, are at the discretion of the runtime, be it CPython, PyPy, Jython/JVM, IronPython/CLR, or some other process virtual machine.